jhpyle/docassemble/_docs/docker.md

 Replace `docassemble-example-com` in the above text with the name of your [S3] bucket.

+When setting up your [S3] bucket, you should consider setting up a backup mechanism using the [S3] provider's site.
+When uploaded files are stored in [S3], **docassemble** does not include those files in its rotating backups.

 ## <a name="persistent azure"></a>Using Microsoft Azure

 Using [Microsoft Azure] is very similar to using [S3].
 From the